person-holding-syringe-and-peptide-bottle

 IGF-1 (insulin-like growth factor 1) is a hormone that has a similar structure to insulin.
 It is essential for childhood growth and development and continues to have anabolic effects in adulthood.

-IGF-1 stimulates cell growth, differentiation, and survival and regulates glucose and lipid metabolism.
-IGF-1 may be used therapeutically to promote muscle growth, improve bone density, and aid in tissue healing.
-While substantial research is already done on IGF-1, more research is needed to fully understand the potential of this hormone.
+IGF-1 is involved with stimulating cell growth, differentiation, and survival and regulates glucose and lipid metabolism.
+IGF-1 may be used therapeutically because it has the potential to promote muscle growth, improve bone density, and aid in tissue healing.
+While substantial research is already done on IGF-1, more research is needed to fully understand the full potential of this hormone.

 The use of IGF-1 as a treatment is still being researched, and it is critical to seek the advice of a healthcare professional before considering its use.